vmware-archive/AndroidIntelliJStarter/README.md

 - You are working on a Mac
 - Your android SDK is in ~/android-sdk-mac_x86, or you are going to put it there, or create a symlink, etc.
 - Robolectric will live in submodules/robolectric
-- You have ruby installed
+- You have java, ruby and git installed

 # Power User Instructions
 **Don't open IntelliJ yet.**

 So you know what you're doing, eh?
 Let's do this thing!

-- **Don't open IntelliJ yet.** Seriously, did you already launch it?
+- **Don't open IntelliJ yet.** Did you already launch it?
 Close it.
--  Install android to ~/android-sdk-mac_x86/ and install a bunch of SDKs and emulators with Google APIs.
+- Install android to ~/android-sdk-mac_x86/
+- Install SDKs -- this project assumes SDK 10 with Google APIs (2.3.3).
+You change this later.
 -  Clone and reconfigure this project as YourProject by running:

         git clone git://github.com/pivotal/AndroidIntelliJStarter YourProject # or your fork cd YourProject
         ./script/project_setup YourProject #or ruby script/project_setup

+		# Run tests:
+    	(cd submodules/robolectric && ant clean test) && ant clean test

-- **Open IntelliJ 10.5 or higher**
+- **Open YourProject in IntelliJ 10.5 or higher**.
 - Import IntelliJ Settings: File => Import Settings => YourProject/support/IntellijSettings.jar.
-NOTE: this will destroy your existing IntelliJ settings!
+This will destroy your existing IntelliJ settings!

+Notes:
-"Import Settings" should have fixed the global Project SDKs and Module SDKs.
+- "Import Settings" should have fixed the global Project SDKs and Module SDKs.
 Fix them if they are still broken.
 See "4.
 IntelliJ: Some Manual Configuration" below.

-Run Unit Tests, Robolectric Unit Tests, and launch StarterApp and make sure they work.
+- Robolectric's unit test suite requires SDK 10 with Google APIs (2.3.3).
+If you do not install this SDK you cannot run Robolectric's tests.

-***We recommend that you fork robolectric.
+- ***We recommend that you fork robolectric.
 See "3.
 Robolectric" below.***

+In IntelliJ, Run Unit Tests, Robolectric Unit Tests, and launch StarterApp and make sure they work.

 At least glace at the stuff below about robojuice, C2DM, gp and gpp, forking robolectric, etc.